This tutorial covers:

 }

-Customizing the API usage plan
+Customizing API usage plan

-In this section, you will learn how to customize the behavior and experience of the REST APIs by defining usage plans, throttling settings, and rate-limiting.
+In this section, you will customize the behavior and experience of the REST APIs by defining usage plans, throttling settings, and rate-limiting.
+The plan uses API keys to identify API clients and who can access the associated API stages for each key.

-- Usage plans: A usage plan specifies who can access the deployed APIs.
+- A usage plan specifies who can access the deployed APIs.
 The usage plan can optionally be set at the method level.
 API keys are associated with a usage plan and are used to identify the API client who can access the API for each key.

 // add this snippet below the existing code